Cameronsplaze/AWS-ContainerManager/README-v2.md

 The config examples are in `./Examples/*.example.yaml`.
 Info on each config option and writing your own config is in [./Examples/README.md](/Examples/README.md#config-file-options).

-### If the container is unexpectally Going Down, or Staying Up
+### If the container is unexpectedly Going Down, or Staying Up

 There's a few alarms inside the app that are supposed to shut down the system when specific events happen.
 Check the [Dashboard](https://console.aws.amazon.com/cloudwatch/home#dashboards) to see which alarm is (or isn't) triggering.
-(If you [disabled the dashboard](TODO LINK THIS WHEN IT EXISTS), view the [Alarms in CloudWatch](https://console.aws.amazon.com/cloudwatch/home#alarmsV2:)).
+(If you [disabled the dashboard](/Examples/README.md#dashboardenabled), view the [Alarms in CloudWatch](https://console.aws.amazon.com/cloudwatch/home#alarmsV2:)).

-- If the `Container Activity` alarm is the problem, adjust the [watchdog.threshold](TODO LINK THIS WHEN IT EXISTS) config key.
+- If the `Container Activity` alarm is the problem, adjust the [Watchdog.Threshold](/Examples/README.md#watchdogthreshold) config key.
-- If the `Instance Left Up` alarm is triggered, adjust the [whatever](TODO LINK THIS WHEN IT EXISTS) config keys.
+- If the `Instance Left Up` alarm is triggered, adjust the [whatever](/Examples/README.md#watchdoginstanceleftup) config keys.
 - If the `Break Crash Loop` alarm is triggered, the container either crashed or is refusing to start.
 View the container in the console to see what's going on.
-(Select your cluster from [ECS Clusters](https://console.aws.amazon.com/ecs/v2/clusters) -> ` */* Tasks running`.
+(Select your cluster from [ECS Clusters](https://console.aws.amazon.com/ecs/v2/clusters) -> `*/* Tasks running`.
 Debug info is likely in either `Logs` or `Events`, depending what is causing this).

-Implemnation details for each Alarm is in the [leaf_stack README.md](TODO LINK THIS WHEN IT EXISTS).

 ## Cost of Everything

-- TODO: Create Cost Estimate: https://calculator.aws/#/ (It's not much).
+- TODO: [Create Cost Estimate](https://calculator.aws/#/) (It's not much).
 - Buying a domain from AWS is an extra `$3/year` for the cheapest I could find (`Register domains` -> `Standard pricing` -> `Price` to sort by price).
 - The [EC2 Costs](https://aws.amazon.com/ec2/pricing/on-demand/) aren't included because they're the highest factor.
 You're only charged while people are actively online, but the bigger instances are also more pricey.